Buy-Side Pushes for Consistent ESG Data and Standard Disclosures

 “The main problem around sustainability today is the lack of standardization.
 It’s incumbent on companies to know when and how to disclose sustainability metrics,” said Junta Nakai, Global Industry Leader for Financial Services at Databricks, a cloud-based big data and AI platform during a webinar on AI in the world of ESG.

 A second challenge is the lack of monitoring.
 “We see managers leverage ESG data for initial security selection, but many don’t have ability to monitor performance over time,” said Nakai who advocates taking a data-driven approach to operationalize sustainable investing.

-Experts discussed the state of ESG data and corporate reporting standards across the globe and the potential for convergence on a recent CRISIL webinar, “Bracing for convergence in ESG Reporting Standards” held on June 15.
+Experts discussed the state of ESG data and corporate reporting standards across the globe and the potential for convergence on a recent CRISIL webinar, “Bracing for convergence in ESG Reporting Standards”.

 While panelists agreed the current ESG data and reporting landscape is inconsistent, they cited significant regulatory momentum toward standardization.
 Yet, from a standards-setting perspective, “It’s still an alphabet soup,” said Stephen Bullock, Global Head of ESG Product Innovation & Analytics, Trucost, part of S&P Global, speaking on the CRISIL discussion forum.